vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 ## The Vaiṣṇava Monism of the Saṁvitprakāśa
 Saṁvitprakāśa, the title of the first chapter, coincides, as we have seen, with the name of the entire text and, in fact, the symbolic notion of consciousness as luminous is indeed one of the major themes of the text as a whole and of the first chapter in particular.
 Vāmanadatta, like the Pratyabhijñā philosopher, Utpaladeva, makes extensive use of this analogy thus imparting a Pratyabhijñā-like tone to his mode of discourse.

-This feature markedly distinguishes Vāmanadatta's work from another monistic Vaiṣṇava tract that has come down to us and that we know was studied in 10th century Kashmir, namely, the Paramarthasara, also known as the Adhārakarika written by Patanjali, alias Šeṣa, traditionally identified (certainly mistakenly) with the author (s) of the Mahabhaṣya commentary on Panini's grammar and the Aphorisms on Yoga.
-Thus, although the latter work is monistic, conceiving the one ultimate reality to be Viṣnu who is pure consciousness, just as Vāmanadatta docs, light analogics are virtually absent.'
+This feature markedly distinguishes Vāmanadatta's work from another monistic Vaiṣṇava tract that has come down to us and that we know was studied in 10th century Kashmir, namely, the Parāmarthasāra, also known as the Adhārakārikā written by Patañjali, alias Śeṣa, traditionally identified (certainly mistakenly) with the author (s) of the Mahabhaṣya commentary on Panini's grammar and the Aphorisms on Yoga.
+Thus, although the latter work is monistic, conceiving the one ultimate reality to be Viṣnu who is pure consciousness, just as Vāmanadatta does, light analogics are virtually absent.[^9-1]

 This divergence is emblematic of the divergent approach the two authors adopt to establish their monism and the aspect of the unity of reality which they have choosen to fix their attention upon.
-Adisesa's work reads much like a short treatise an Advaita Vedanta, indeed the author is represented as one who knows the Veda and its limbs' and as 'having seen all the Vedantaśastra,' on the basis of which he wrote his work.2 Instead of the neuter Brahman, however, we find
+Adisesa's work reads much like a short treatise an Advaita Vedānta, indeed the author is represented as one who 'knows the Veda and its limbs' and as 'having seen all the Vedāntaśāstra,' on the basis of which he wrote his work.[^9-2] Instead of the neuter Brahman, however, we find

    ။